PsyTeachR/msc-conv-odl/docs/05-wrangling-2.md

 One of the key skills in an researcher's toolbox is the ability to work with data.
 When you run an experiment you get lots of data in various files.
 For instance, it is not uncommon for an experimental software to create a new file for every participant you run and for each participant's file to contain numerous columns and rows of data, only some of which are important.
 Being able to wrangle that data, manipulate it into different layouts, extract the parts you need, and summarise it, is one of the most important skills we will help you learn.

 Over this course you will develop your skills in working with data.
-This chapter focuses on organizing data using the `tidyverse` package that you have read about in Week 1.
+This chapter focuses on organizing data using the `tidyverse` package that you have read about in earlier chapters.
 Over the course, you will learn the main functions for data wrangling and how to use them, and we will use a number of different datasets to give you a wide range of exposure to what Psychology is about, and to reiterate that the same skills apply across different datasets. **The skills don't change, just the data!**

 There are some questions to answer as you go along to test your skills: use the example code as a guide and the solutions are at the bottom.
 Remember to be pro-active in your learning, work together as a community, and if you get stuck use the **[cheatsheets](https://www.rstudio.com/resources/cheatsheets/)**.
 The key cheatsheet for this activity is the Data Transformation with dplyr.